aloisdg/aloisdg-blog/posts/find-files-with-locate.md

 locate "*rib*pdf"
 ```

-My current distribution already had it.
+My current distribution already has it.
 If yours do not, you can search for the package `mlocate`.

 I am aware of [`fd`](https://github.com/sharkdp/fd), but I did not try it yet.
 It mays be even better.